WHAT IS THE DIFFERENCE BETWEEN PUBLIC RELATIONS AND PUBLIC AFFAIRS?

-Public affairs and public relations are both technical terms that don’t carry much meaning to those not in the field.
-Both involve shaping public opinion, and typically use grassroots tactics to gain support.
-Bu what truly is the difference?
+Public affairs and public relations are both technical terms that don’t carry much meaning to those who aren’t in the field.
+Both involve shaping public opinion and typically use grassroots tactics to gain support.
+But what truly is the difference?
 Public affairs is considered a specialty in the skillset of a public relations professional, but the two fields are unique.

 Both public relations and public affairs attempt to influence the public to act a certain way.
 Public affairs efforts can often target public opinion and voting behavior.
 Sometimes, that means helping form coalitions between groups that have similar goals and then leveraging that coalition to get the desired result.
 Public relations efforts also target public opinion, but in a way that motivates the public to buy a certain product, hear a message more clearly, or learn about a new business in a creative and unusual way.

-Public relations, therefore, is typically more commercialized than public affairs.
-Public relations campaigns are put into place to help companies achieve their business objectives.
-But public relations is not advertising.
+Public relations, therefore, is typically more commercialized.
+PR campaigns are put into place to help companies achieve their business objectives.
+But PR is not advertising.
 If advertising is telling people about your company, public relations is getting people to tell others about your company.
 (And PR efforts are typically much cheaper than ad campaigns.)

-Depending on the initiative, a company may need to implement both a public relations and a public affairs campaigns to get the desired results.
+Depending on the initiative, a company may need to implement both campaigns to get the desired results.
 Not sure where to start?
 Contact Tucker/Hall today to learn more about the importance of public affairs in your public relations strategy.